MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitstopiowithtag.md

 UID: NF:acxcircuit.AcxCircuitStopIoWithTag
 tech.root: audio
 title: AcxCircuitStopIoWithTag
-ms.date: 08/20/2021
+ms.date: 02/04/2022
 targetos: Windows
-description: TBD - The AcxCircuitStopIoWithTag function is used to stop circuit IO after it has been in a run or TBD pause??? state.
+description: The AcxCircuitStopIoWithTag function is used used to signal to the operating system to temporarily stop circuit IO.
 prerelease: true
 req.assembly:
 req.construct-type: function